Brian Finnegan is a prolific composer from Northern Ireland, playing Irish Flute and Tin Whistle.

 First found Brian through a discussion at thesession.org - about a tune called "The Blue Keys".
 Turns out the name is actually "Blue Gaze" - composed by Brian.

-Here, he plays it as the 3rd tune of the medley "Frieda" (starts at 4:20).
+Here, he plays "Blue Gaze" as the 3rd tune of the medley (starts at 4:20).
 Sheet music at thesession.org.
 All the tunes in this set are beautiful!

-Here, it's played as the 1st tune of an amazing whistle & Highland pipe performance by Alexander Levack, Glasgow 2018.
+Here, "Blue Gaze" played as the 1st tune of an amazing whistle & Highland pipe performance by Alexander Levack, Glasgow 2018.

 Brian's music would sound fabulous played on the fiddle!